superzrb126/learning/Docker-in-Docker.md

 get rid of the `SYSERROR("failed to remove CAP_SYS_BOOT capability")` error message.

+However, with more recent versions of the LXC tools, this is no longer necessary!
+This section is kept just for historical purposes.

 ## Final touch-ups

 Make sure that:

 - you have a bridge in the container
+  (well, the Docker daemon should automatically take care of that!)
 - `/var/lib/docker` is not AUFS
 - cgroups are mounted
 - you have a patched LXC *inside* the container
+  (this is no longer necessary)

+## dind

+[dind](https://github.com/jpetazzo/dind) is Docker-in-Docker; it's a  Dockerfile and wrapper script to provide Docker in Docker easily.
+Don't hesitate to try it, and if it doesn't work for you, please report your Docker version, OS version, kernel version, so we can fix it!